Philadelphia Club

-Philadelphia Club was founded in 1834 and is located at 13th and Walnut Streets in Center City Philadelphia.
-It is the oldest city club in the United States and one of the oldest gentlemen's clubs.
-Notable members have included George Meade, Owen Wister, and many members of the Du Pont and Biddle families.
+The Philadelphia Club, founded in 1834, is the oldest city club in the United States.
+It is also one of the oldest gentlemen's clubs in America.
+Notable members have included General George Meade, General Theodore Roosevelt Jr., novelist Owen Wister, multiple presidents of the Pennsylvania Railroad, and numerous members of the Du Pont and Biddle families.
+The Club is located at the northwest corner of 13th and Walnut Streets in Center City Philadelphia.